 Protection International has been working in the protection of human rights defenders for some years.
 To date our work has focused mainly on mainstream human rights defenders working in situations of open conflicts.
-In conversations with various defenders working on SOGI rights it became evident that we needed to expand our focus and our work to include the specifics faced by this sector of the human rights community.
+In conversations with various defenders working on LGBTI rights it became evident that we needed to expand our focus and our work to include the specifics faced by this group within the human rights community.

-Through its work with LGBTI defenders in Nepal and confirmed by other defenders around the globe it began to identify common issues that affected our community and those that defend it.
-Extensive research was carried out, both primary and secondary sources consulted and PI began to adapt its framework for mainstream defenders to suit.
+Via our work with LGBTI defenders in Nepal and confirmed by other defenders around the globe, we began to identify common issues that affected the LGBTI community and those that defend it.
+Extensive research was carried out, by way of both primary and secondary sources, and PI began to adapt its framework.

-The manual has been tested, it has been adapted and PI hopes that it will continue to evolve and hopefully remain relevant in its content for the LGBTI community.
+The manual has been tested and adapted, and PI hopes that it will continue to evolve and hopefully remain relevant for the LGBTI community.
 It can only do that if LGBTI defenders engage with this process that has begun.